vaseesav/insta-mon/README.md

+# Construction work in progress!
+Still restructuring!
+# As a result of the restructuring, many functions have been eliminated.
+# Not working as of now!

 # insta-mon
 Python script for tracking and recording activity of a single Instagram account.
 Gathers user data, posts, stories, likes, comments, followers, followings, and timestamps and writes